 Spain mostly attracts beach bums or culture vultures or both as coasts are lined with good sized beaches and inviting hotels for sun-starved north Europeans who occasionally need some cultural input during their stag dos, romantic get-aways or family holidays in Spain.
 But there

-are many other activities available:
+are many other activities available.

-Hiking: Spain has masses of great walking
+Spain has hundreds of rewarding walking

-tours from the mountains north of Madrid to the Pyrenees and Picos de
+trails from the mountains north of Madrid to the Pyrenees and Picos de